Reviewed by Harsh Desai · Last reviewed:

 - •Terminal-native workflow install via npm and run

 codebuffin any terminal on macOS, Windows, or Linux.
-No IDE plugin or browser required -- it works where developers already work. - •BuffBench evaluation mode Codebuff includes a proprietary benchmarking system that scores agent performance across 175+ real-world tasks on completion, efficiency, and code quality.
+No IDE plugin or browser required, so it works where developers already work. - •BuffBench evaluation mode Codebuff includes a proprietary benchmarking system that scores agent performance across 175+ real-world tasks on completion, efficiency, and code quality.

 - •Natural language task execution describe what you want in plain English like "add authentication to the user route" and Codebuff plans the steps, edits the files, and runs terminal commands.